 In addition, the assistive technology resources below are also available for all faculty and staff at FIU.
 The DRC is here to provide consultation regarding adaptive technology and accessibility at anytime!

 Request accessible textbooks

-Please understand that not all format types will be available for the requested title (for example, a PDF/EPUB file may need to be substituted with text-to-speech software for an audio book request).
-The Disability Resource Center will do their best to fulfill the requested format type for required course materials.
+Please understand that not all format types will be available for the requested title (for example, a PDF/EPUB file may need to be substituted with text-to-speech software for an audiobook request).
+The Disability Resource Center will do our best to fulfill the requested format type for required course materials.